 Types of deductive reasoning

-There are three major types of deductive reasoning we can use to test deductions:
+There are three major types of deductive reasoning we can use to test deductions: syllogism, modus ponens, and modus tollens.
+Let's break these down one at a time.

 Syllogism is probably the most simple of the 3 types of deductive reasoning.
 In simplest terms syllogism states that if A=B and B=C, then A=C. It takes two separate clauses and connects them together.
 A more creative example would be: a puma is a cat, cats are mammals, therefore pumas are mammals.

 A modus ponens is when a deduction is presented as a conditional statement, proven by subsequent clauses: the antecedent and consequent.
 For example: Every player on the Boston Celtics is between the ages of 21 and 31.
-Jayson Tatum is on the Boston Celtics, therefore he must be between the ages of 21 and 31.
+Jayson Tatum is on the Boston Celtics, therefore he must be between 21 and 31.

 A modus tollens is the opposite of a modus ponens.
 Whereas the latter affirms a conditional statement, the former refutes it.
 For example: The freezing point of water is 32 degrees Fahrenheit.
 It’s hotter than 32 degrees Fahrenheit, so water will not freeze.